codecapsules-io/codecapsules-docs/docs/tutorials/generative-art.md

 At the top of the file, we import the `create` method from the `make_squares` module, since our views need to return the Base64 image string when responding.

 The `index` route is called when the app is first started, and it calls the `create()` method to generate a Base64 image string and returns it in the `home.html` template.
-The `/generate-another` route is called when a user clicks on the “I hate this art, make me another” button.
+The `/generate-another` route is called when a user clicks on the "I hate this art, make me another" button.
 It saves the new graphic image to the `/tmp` folder before returning it as part of an HTML response, since the request is triggered by HTMx.
 This allows our app to only refresh the image element, and download refrence, and not the whole page, like in the case of rendering templates.

 ## Prepare for Deployment